Opening a Corporate Bank Account in Singapore

 If you prefer personalised service and advice on asset and wealth management, you may choose private banking.
 Whereas clients with commercial focus and access to services such as international trade, cash management, payment, and financing may choose an international commercial bank.

-Before deciding on the bank, consider whether integrated saving and investment account, foreign currencies account and consolidated online bank statement are available.
+Before deciding on the bank, consider whether integrated saving and investment accounts, foreign currencies accounts and consolidated online bank statements are available.
 Business debit or credit cards, ATM network, branches coverage (both local and worldwide), and daily transaction limit should also be taken into account as services offered may vary widely among banks.

 Also consider whether the bank provides additional services and products including foreign exchange, interest rate risk management products and asset finance; as well as wealth management services including insurance, investment, and superannuation.